GoldenbergLab/r-project-template/README.md

 0. Copy this repository as a new repository
 1. Head to the `processing` folder and define `aws_folder` (line 15) as the name of your task folder
 2. Follow the [documentation](https://cran.r-project.org/web/packages/aws.s3/readme/README.html) on `aws.s3` package to ensure that `R` can communicate with AWS.
-I was able to get this working but pasting the following code into the `R` console (sans `AWS_SESSION_TOKEN`).
+I was able to get this working by pasting the following code into the `R` console (sans `AWS_SESSION_TOKEN`).

 	```
 	Sys.setenv("AWS_ACCESS_KEY_ID" = "mykey",